-Now that local peaches are abundant I thought I would try something based on a recipe my former mother in law made many years ago.
-She had invited us for dinner and said she tried a new recipe that had sausages and peaches together.
+Now that local peaches are abundant I thought I would post a recipe based on something my former mother in law made many years ago.
+She had invited us for dinner and was trying a new recipe for Baked Sausage with Peaches.
 I thought to myself, “that sounds awful” but it was really good!
-Pork and fruit are perfect companions actually.
-Think pork chops and apple sauce.
-And sweet plus heat?
-Besties!
+And who doesn’t love a meal that’s created in one pan?

 Prepping all the vegetables in advance is a good idea because this goes fast!
 Cut the vegetables into bite sized pieces.
 Then combine the liquid so it can be poured onto the sausage quickly.
 And preheat the oven.Jump to Recipe

 Lightly toast the fennel seed in a dry dutch oven.
 Just for a few minutes, watching carefully so they don’t get too dark.
 Remove them from the pan and if you have a mortar and pestle you can grind them a bit when they are cooled to help release some flavour.
 Add the olive oil to the pan and sauté the onion on medium-low until they are golden and soft, then add the sausage, turn the heat to medium-high and let them sear for a few minutes before adding the garlic.
 Garlic tends to burn easily so it’s best to add it close to the end.